PhilT/arch_installer/README.md

 * `phil` (me!) is the default user
 * `ws` is the default ~/workspace
 * Single partition and swap file (plus UEFI partition)
-* You may not want all the VIM plugins I've installed
-* X is installed except when `MACHINE=server`
-* VirtualBox guest utils installed when running on a VM
-* Packages such as pcmanfm, urxvt, feh, xautolock are installed
 * English Language, UK keyboard and UK mirrorlist selected
-* Makepkg will fail if dependencies are not previously installed (as it needs sudo and will ask for a password)

 Everything is installed via chroot so no reboot is done until the end (and it's an optional step should you prefer to check the installation before booting into